auth70/paseto-ts/README.md

 # paseto-ts

-This is a [PASETO](https://paseto.io) v4 implementation written in TypeScript.
-It does not require Node.js.
+[PASETO](https://paseto.io) v4 implementation written in TypeScript.
+Does not require Node.js.

 The code is well-documented and has 100% unit test coverage ensuring it conforms with the best practices laid out in the PASETO implementation guide.

 If you are unfamiliar with PASETO, please see Okta's blog post ["A Thorough Introduction to PASETO"](https://developer.okta.com/blog/2019/10/17/a-thorough-introduction-to-paseto).